What is Micro Meditation and Why Should Kids Practice It?

 Meditation is increasingly being found to benefit children the same way it benefits adults and can act as a protective factor against children developing chronic mental health disorders.

-Can kids practice micro meditation?
+Can kids practice it?

 For younger kids, shorter meditations may be easiest to practice while listening to an audio and inviting them to use their imagination.
-For example, a 5 minute practice where children imagine their breath blowing clouds across the sky, like our mini meditation Pictures in the Sky, blends their natural inclination for imagination, while also reaping the benefit of micro meditation.
+For example, a 5 minute practice where children imagine their breath blowing clouds across the sky, like our mini meditation Pictures in the Sky, blends their natural inclination for imagination, while also reaping the benefits of micro meditation.

 Short guided meditation stories are also a great way for young kids to practice this style of meditation.